ilastik/multiHypothesesTracking/Readme.md

 # Multi Hypothesis Tracking

-> *Note:* This repository is no longer maintained, find the maintained version: here https://github.com/ilastik/multiHypothesesTracking

-by Carsten Haubold, 2015
+originally developed by Carsten Haubold, 2015; maintained by the ilastik team.

 This is a standalone tool for running tracking of divisible objects, with competing detection hypotheses in each frame.
 When specifying a ground truth labeling for a dataset, the weights can be learned using structured learning (by [OpenGM's](http://github.com/opengm/opengm) implementation of [SBMRM](https://github.com/funkey/sbmrm)).
 The tracking problem is then solved as ILP by Gurobi or CPLEX, depending on how this tool was compiled.